 We will get no cooperation from God when it comes to pride.
 Many people struggle with pride in all their lives.
 Invariably they are proud of things they have no business being proud: pride of race, pride of face, pride of grace.
 The Devil has much to do with pride:

 “Not a novice, lest being puffed up with pride he [a pastor] fall into the same condemnation as the devil” (1 Timothy 3:6).

 In this context, God gives grace to the congregation who submits to its leadership.
 If an assembly has no illusions about itself, God will bless it.
 If people keep their focus on problems in their leadership, they will fall flat on their faces.

 God gives grace to people who recognize their need for God.

-Some people have the idea that being humble is the equivalent of being someone’s doormat.
-But denying humility is not pretending to be blind to our strong points.
+Some people believe that being humble is the equivalent of being someone’s doormat.
+But denying humility does not pretend to be blind to our strong points.
 There is no humility in disowning that we can do certain things.
 Similarly, it is not prideful to believe that we can do certain things with excellence.
 Humility has to do with knowing the source of our strength.

 If someone says, “Hey, that was a great sermon,” what is the pastor supposed to say, “Yea, that was a great sermon!!”
 No leader has ever gone without some compliments in his life.
-It is somewhat phony to say, “Give God credit, brother!”
-This may be sincere but rude.
-However, the worst thing that can happen to you is to believe it.
+The worst thing that can happen to them is to believe that they are more than they are.
 When a leader starts believing his clippings, he is in danger of God resisting him.
-The humble believer has no illusion about himself and no illusions about anyone else except the Lord.
+The humble believer has no illusions about himself and anyone else except the Lord.

 A humble person does not demand respect from others.
-This person does not need special attention.
-Maturity comes, not by hammering ourselves, but by recognizing God’s grace in our lives.
+This Christian does not need special attention.
+Maturity comes not by hammering ourselves but by recognizing God’s grace in our lives.
 God is the giver of the good.
 He demolishes our pride.